dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 ### <i class="fa fa-anchor"> </i> Get Dart.

 <div class="trydart-step-details" markdown="1">
 If you haven't already done so, get the Dart download.
 Unzip the ZIP file, which creates a directory called `dart`.
+(For more options, go to the [download page](/tools/download.html).)

 <!--style here is a hack to remove the arrow, which was only partially showing. -->
 <div style="padding-left: 10px">